 Policy: Scholarships (coursework)

-This policy sets out principles and policies for the establishment, award and administration of coursework scholarships.
+This policy sets out the principles for the establishment, award and administration of coursework scholarships.

 - ANU coursework scholarships:

 - align with the strategic directions of the University;

 - meet the academic standards of the University;

 - meet legal requirements and comply with Australian taxation requirements for income tax emption for the recipient;

 - attract and retain students on the basis of merit and/or access;